How much will my car insurance rates increase with a teen driver?

 Readers of How much will my car insurance rates increase with a teen driver? also found answers to the following car insurance questions.

-What does car insurance cover?
+What is the best car insurance company?